Treats hot flashes and other symptoms of menopause or low amounts of estrogen.

-- Apply the emulsion to your legs and it will be absorbed through your skin.
-The usual daily dose is two foil pouches, one for each leg.
+- Apply the emulsion to your legs.
+The usual daily dose is 2 foil pouches, 1 for each leg.

-- Allow the medicine to dry completely before dressing.
-Do not apply sunscreen at the same time to the area where you applied the emulsion.
-For each application, wait at least 25 minutes before you put on a sunscreen.
+- Allow the medicine to dry completely before you dress.
+Wait at least 25 minutes before you put on a sunscreen.

 - To use the gel:

-- The gel form of this medicine comes in a pump that delivers the correct dose of estradiol each time you press the pump.
-When using the pump for the first time, you may need to prime it by pumping two or three times.
+- The gel form of this medicine comes in a pump.
+You get the correct dose of estradiol each time you press the pump.
+You may need to prime the pump by pumping 2 or 10 times the first time you use it.
 Follow the patient instructions for the container you use.
-After priming the pump, do not press the pump more than one time each time you use it or you may get too much.
+After you prime the pump, do not press the pump more than 1 time each time you use it.

-- Do not allow others to come in contact with the area of skin where you applied the gel for at least one hour after you use the medicine.
+- Do not allow others to come in contact with the area of skin where you applied the gel for at least 1 to 2 hours hour after you use the medicine.
 Do not allow others to apply the gel for you.
-Allow the medicine to dry for at least five minutes before dressing.
+Allow the medicine to dry for at least 5 minutes before you dress.

 - To use the spray:

-- The spray form of this medicine comes in an applicator that delivers a measured amount of estradiol to the skin with each spray.
-When using a new spray applicator, prime the pump by holding the spray upright and pumping three times.
+- The spray form of this medicine comes in an applicator that delivers the same amount of estradiol with each spray.
+You need to prime the pump of a new spray applicator before you use it.
+Hold the spray upright and pump it 3 times.
+You only need to prime the pump the first time you use a new spray applicator; do not prime again.

-- Once the spray pump has been primed, apply the medicine to clean, dry, and unbroken skin on the inside of the forearm between the elbow and the wrist.
+- Apply the medicine to clean, dry, and unbroken skin on the inside of the forearm between the elbow and the wrist.
 Do not apply the medicine directly to your breasts or in or around the vagina.

-- Allow the medicine to dry for at least two minutes before dressing, and at least thirty minutes before washing.
+- Allow the medicine to dry for at least 2 minutes before you dress.
+Wait at least 1 hour before you wash your skin.

 - The estradiol gel and spray are flammable.
-Avoid using these medicines near an open flame or while smoking.
+Do not use these medicines near an open flame or while smoking.